 Learning Experience Design – Branching out from user experience design, learning experience design is a human-centered approach that integrates experiential learning and deliberately pays attention to maximizing the learner’s experience throughout a learning journey.

-> Frameworks for looking at learning and development strategy and support in a comprehensive way across all of an organization’s learning needs (sometimes applied as multifaceted focused solutions even without a global strategy) > Most useful when you have charge of an organization-wide strategy although, as parenthetically noted, these can often be applied at a project level in the same way as multifaceted focused strategies
+> Frameworks for looking at learning and development strategy and support in a comprehensive way across all of an organization’s learning needs (sometimes applied to designing specific blended learning solutions) > Most useful when you have charge of an organization-wide strategy although, as parenthetically noted, these can often be applied at a project level in the same way as blended learning strategies

 These are much like multifaceted strategies, but are conceptualized on multiple levels – meant to apply to an overall learning strategy or culture as well as to individual projects for knowledge and skill development.
 Like the multifaceted focused strategies, the system level strategies are conceptualized to account for the wide variety of ways that people learn as well as the interconnectedness of organizational systems, processes and people.
 System level strategies talk about learning structure writ large, and encourage the use of these global frameworks to conceive focused skill-building as well.
 The multifaceted focused strategies (above) are often a specific manifestation of these system level strategies as applied to specific learning needs.

 Learning and Performance Ecosystems – first fully explored at an eLearning Guild conference in 2014, learning and performance ecosystems framework discusses how the elements of an organization’s technology-based systems, procedures, content, and people can form a rich environment for learning.

 Bersin Continuous Learning Model – Bersin’s most recent continuous learning model characterizes learning into four contexts: education (trackable L&D), experience (stretch assignments, job rotation, special projects), exposure (connections with other professionals and thought leaders), and environment (tools, systems, support infrastructure).